-This is important if you are selling your current home and purchasing a new home because it will give you a specified amount of time to sell and settle your existing home loan before you can finance your new home.
+This is important if you’re selling your current home and purchasing a new home because it will give you a specified amount of time to sell and settle your existing home loan before you can finance a new one.

 This may be annoying for sellers because they are forced to pass up on other offers while waiting for the outcome of the contingency.
 If you are unable to sell your home for at least the asking price, you are protected by this contingency and have until a specified date to back out of the contract, without legal consequences.

-Within a few days of your offer being accepted, your realtor will help you arrange an inspection on the home.
+Within a few days of your offer being accepted, your realtor will help you arrange an inspection of the home.

-There will be a final walk through before you close on the purchase where you will have a chance to confirm that repairs were made by the seller if they agreed to fix any damages found from the inspection.
+There will be a final walkthrough before you close where you will have a chance to confirm that repairs were made by the seller if they agreed to fix any damages found during the inspection.

-Once you make an offer that is accepted by the seller, it’s time to secure your financing.
+Once your offer is accepted by the seller, it’s time to secure your financing.